vcombey/ihp/Guide/auto-refresh.markdown

 ### Filtering by ids or foreign keys

-The change set includes full row JSON for each change.
-You can filter directly on any column without extra SQL.
+The change set includes full row JSON for each change (fetched server-side by id), so you can filter directly on any column without extra SQL.

 Example: refresh when any changed project belongs to the current user.